Codium-ai/pr-agent/docs/docs/usage-guide/automations_and_usage.md

 ### BitBucket Self-Hosted App automatic tools

-to control which commands will run automatically when a new PR is opened, you can set the `pr_commands` parameter in the configuration file:
+To control which commands will run automatically when a new PR is opened, you can set the `pr_commands` parameter in the configuration file:
 Specifically, set the following values:

+```
 [bitbucket_app]
-```
 pr_commands = [
     "/review --pr_reviewer.num_code_suggestions=0",
     "/improve --pr_code_suggestions.summarize=false",